Health Services – Infectious (Communicable) Disease

 We also support the community with services and information related to emerging communicable diseases such as:

+Tuberculosis – Tuberculosis (TB) is caused by bacteria that often attack the lungs, but can also attack other parts of the body like the kidney, spine, and brain.
 Our Communicable Disease Program nurses also screen people who are at risk of having TB and provide treatment for people with active TB disease or TB infection.